mcarvin8/ava-sf-devops/README.md

 ### 4. Destroy Stage
 Handles the deletion of metadata from the Salesforce org when files are deleted from the branch.
+   - Each org has its own destroy job.
    - Jobs are allowed to fail if no metadata types are detected.
    - Destructive deployments are run before constructive deployments by default.
    - If destructive changes need to be deployed after constructive ones, cancel the `destroy` stage, allow `deploy` to complete, then re-run `destroy`.

 ### 5. Deploy Stage
 Deploys constructive metadata changes to the target org.
+Each org has its own deploy job.

 ## Declare Metadata to Deploy